Bloodline Recap: Welcome to Florida

 Bloodline

 Kevin (Norbert Leo Butz) and John Rayburn (Kyle Chandler) continue to linger on the edge of sanity, their descents into madness sped up by the impending trial of Eric O’Bannon (Jamie McShane) for the murder of Marco Diaz (Enrique Murciano).
-As they hope that Eric will accept a plea deal to finally close the final chapter on this cover-up, Kevin slides back into his dumb persona, entrapped into crime by benefactor Roy Gilbert (Beau Bridges), who now seems to be playing with the easily-tempted young man just to see what he’ll do next.
+As they hope that Eric will accept a plea deal to finally close the final chapter on this cover-up, Kevin slides back into his dumb persona, entrapped into crime by benefactor Roy Gilbert (Beau Bridges), who now seems to be playing with the easily tempted young man just to see what he’ll do next.
 All in all, “Part 28” is as a solid episode dramatically, but a bit transitional given we’re already at the halfway point of Bloodline’s final season.
 Let’s hope the action and the stakes pick up shortly.
 It’s time to start punishing the Rayburns.

 The plea offer in front of Eric is 30 years in a maximum-security prison without the possibility of parole.
 Marco’s parents think it isn’t enough, as the key players sit in a meeting discussing the offer.
 Would Kevin really be there?
 I get that John would be present as Marco’s partner and a police officer investigating the case, but Kevin is just the key witness.
 It seems unlikely.
-Nevertheless, Kyle Chandler steals the scene, as John gives a speech about wanting his brother’s murderer wiped from the face of the Earth.
+Nevertheless, Kyle Chandler steals the scene as John gives a speech about wanting his brother’s murderer wiped from the face of the Earth.
 He’s talking about himself, of course, and it’s time to start wondering if John may take himself out by the end of the series.
-Will he do something that sacrifices himself to karmically pay for his sins?
+Will he do something that sacrifices himself to pay karmically for his sins?

-The best material this episode involves Chelsea O’Bannon (Chloë Sevigny), who first ignores her brother for the way she ignored their mother in her final days and then comes around.
+The best material of this episode involves Chelsea O’Bannon (Chloë Sevigny), who first ignores her brother for the way she ignored their mother in her final days and then comes around.
 It happens for two reasons.
 First, she’s screwed with by an asshole police officer, who pulls her over for no reason other than she’s related to a perceived cop killer.
 She realizes that she’ll always be Eric’s brother, so there’s no point in ignoring him.
 With that in mind, she remembers how much Eric protected her as a child, telling her stories every time that their parents fought.
 In a really well-written scene, it’s revealed that Eric didn’t just protect her, but that he told the same story.
 He’s not an imaginative fellow.
 And he’s told the same story about the Marco Diaz murder.
 She encourages him to tell it in a court of law.

 While that subplot unfolds, we get the latest adventures of Kevin Rayburn on the edge of the law.
 He’s forced to ferry some Cubans to Florida at the behest of Roy Gilbert.
 He doesn’t like them.
 They don’t like him.
 They’re probably running drugs and other illegal goods, but Roy seems to be grooming Kevin for more.
 I can’t quite figure this out.
 Roy must know Kevin is a moron.
 He can’t honestly be thinking that he’ll be his partner in crime, can he?
 Sure, he has allegiance to the Gilbert family, but it’s starting to feel like Roy is playing with Kevin, waiting for him to crack.